akvorado/akvorado/console/data/docs/99-changelog.md

 - 🩹 *inlet*: handle sFlow specific interface number for locally originated/terminated traffic, discarded traffic and traffic sent to multiple interfaces.
+- 🌱 *build*: Docker image is built using Nix instead of Alpine

 ## 1.5.8 - 2022-09-18